Education and Training

 The Copenhagen Bioscience PhD program is a Novo Nordisk Foundation initiative, launched in 2016.
 The programme offers talented students with a university degree from outside of Denmark an opportunity to launch their careers within the Foundation’s Research Centre Cluster.
 Up to sixteen students are recruited annually through this mechanism, where up to four students are eventually placed at each NNf Center.
 The screening and selection of candidates is based on academic achievements, research experience, academic references and interviews.
 The programme follows the DanStem PhD model of 1+3.

-In order to enhance the communication with our PhD students and to ensure a continuous and open dialogue, Danstem established a PhD Board. the Board to consists of two PhD students’ representatives, one PI and the PhD coordinator.
-Via this channel, students can bring up ideas, suggestions and/or opinions openly.
+In order to enhance the communication with our PhD students and to ensure a continuous and open dialogue, Danstem established a PhD Board. the Board consists of two PhD students’ representatives, two Group Leaders and the PhD coordinator.
+Via this channel, students can bring up ideas, suggestions and present opinions openly.

 DanStem’s post-doctoral training aims to develop excellent research professionals and leaders in industry and in academia.
 The Center’s mission is to equip postdoctoral fellows with confidence and skill, assisting them in planning and pursuing their preferred careers successfully.
 Each postdoctoral fellow is encouraged to approach DanStem PIs outside of his/her home laboratory to explore and get supplementary advice and support.
 The postdoctoral training program is based on individual research projects, working closely with a Group Leader.